Primary Navigation Mobile

 The Austral’s hybrid system prioritises electric running, which means it’s quite efficient.

-Renault says the SUV can motor around on electric power alone for 80 percent of the time – and when the battery runs flat, the engine can be used to charge it back up without driving the wheels.
+Renault says the SUV can motor around on electric power alone for 80% of the time in a town and city – and when the battery runs flat, the engine can be used to charge it back up without driving the wheels.
 That’s a more efficient way of tapping the energy stored in the fuel, working on the same principles as the Nissan Qashqai’s E-Power hybrid system.

 Renault also says the Austral has a low CO2 output of 105g/km, which is much lower than the Hyundai Tucson, Kia Sportage and Nissan Qashqai, which will help to keep road tax and company car tax down.
-Finance deals should be favourable, too, because analysts from CAP HPI anticipate the Austral will have the best residual value in the hybrid family SUV segment.
+A lack of plug-in hybrid puts it at a disadvantage to many company car drivers, though, especially against cars such as the Volkswagen Tiguan e-Hybrid.
+Renault’s finance deals are also generally among some of the most competitive of any manufacturer.

 Servicing and warranty